-Gmail’s content can be retrieved via IMAP, and we’ll use this way to backup all our mails thanks to OfflineImap, a generic IMAP synchronization utility.
+Gmail’s content can be retrieved via IMAP, and we’ll use this way to backup all our mails thanks to OfflineImap , a generic IMAP synchronization utility.

 Let’s start by creating a dedicated configuration file in your home directory.
-Its content is quite straight-forward, as you can see in my /home/kevin/.offlineimaprc, which backup two Gmail accounts:

 [general]